eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 2. From the **Image Registry Manager**, click **Add New**.
 3. Enter the following information to add the registry:
   - Registry server name or domain name: `<registry-to-push-images-to>`
-  - User name: `<Your username>`
+  - Username: `<Your username>`
   - Password or API key: `<Your password or API key>`
 4. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
   - For recommended values for common registries, see the [examples](#examples).
 5. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

-**If you are using Codewind with OKD or Openshift** You can use the OpenShift internal container registry with Codewind.
+**If you are using Codewind with OKD or OpenShift** You can use the OpenShift internal container registry with Codewind.
 For instructions, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

 ## Codewind image registry guidance
 When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.
 Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.